bratoff/I2C_graphical_LCD_display/README.md

 - Conditional compilations based on presence of I2C and/or SPI libraries to reduce code size
 - Platform-specific optimizations for AVR and some ARM architectures

-The eagle directory contains the Eagle CAD 7.x schematic and board layout for the 74HC595 interface.
-The board is available on Oshpark at https://oshpark.com/shared_projects/ggrOvewK
+The eagle directory contains the Eagle CAD 7.x schematics and board layouts for the 74HC595 interface and the MCP23x17 inteface.
+The boards are available on Oshpark at https://oshpark.com/shared_projects/ggrOvewK (74HC595 version) and https://oshpark.com/shared_projects/1TWaorN2 (MCP23x17 version).